jesababon/express-full-crud/readme.md

 ## Submission
-Homework is due Saturday at 11pm
+Homework is due Sunday at 11pm

 ## Assignment
 Tonight we're going to make our first real, To Do List app!
 To Do Lists might not be the most exciting app to build, but it's a great way to practice implementing full CRUD functionality in a web application.